dvarrazzo/replisome/README.rst

 Decoding plugin
 ===============

-The decoding plugin is the bit that lives in the PostgreSQL server used as data source.
-Please refer to the documentation__ for an introduction about logical decoding.
+The decoding plugin is the bit that lives in the PostgreSQL server used as a data source.
+Please refer to the documentation__ for an introduction to logical decoding.

 .. __: `PostgreSQL logical decoding`_